galaxycam/galaxycam.github.io/galaxy_intro_session4.md

 2. Select **'Loading Data from library'** as Source History and tick the box next to '**UCSC_Human_refGene_chr22_Exons**' and select **'Exons with SNPs Density'** as Destination History.
 Click on **'Copy History Items'**.
 3. If needed, click on the Refresh history icon to see the dataset in your current history.

-Examine the output bed file, it should contain 12,410 regions.
+Examine the output bed file, it should contain 9,141 regions.

+*Note:* The bed file 'UCSC_Human_refGene_chr22_Exons' in the shared history has 12,410 regions because it has been uploaded with track set to 'UCSC Genes' instead of 'RefSeq Genes'.

 ### Retrieve all Human SNP data on chr22 from UCSC.